5 Kindness Journaling Prompts to Help You Be Nicer to Yourself

 Exercise No. 1

-Response with kindness: It’s okay to make mistakes, everyone does.
-I can learn from this experience and use it as an opportunity for growth.
+Response with kindness: Mistakes happen—to everyone.
+I can learn from this and use it as a chance to grow.

-I missed a deadline for a project and called myself lazy and irresponsible.
+EXAMPLE TWO: I missed a project deadline and called myself lazy and irresponsible.

 Exercise No. 2